-SpeechEasy is designed and developed for use with those whose primary and only diagnosis is stuttering.
+SpeechEasy was developed for use in decreasing stuttering.
 However, many individuals with concurrent disabilities or impairments in addition to stuttering have been evaluated for the device.
 Benefit is variable and is dependent on many factors.
-The only way to know if SpeechEasy is right for you is to be evaluated by a providing SLP.
+SpeechEasy has been used in treatment of some individuals for certain symptoms of Parkinson’s Disease, Tourettes Syndrome and Autism.
+The only way to find out for sure if benefits can be gained is to be evaluated by a SpeechEasy Provider.

-The first step is to contact the SpeechEasy provider closest to you.
-Your local provider will be able to schedule an appointment and evaluation to use the SpeechEasy device.
+The first step is to schedule an evaluation with one of our Providers.
 The process consists of a stuttering evaluation, followed by testing and demonstration of the SpeechEasy under various settings and during different speech tasks.
 Each evaluation typically takes between 2 to 3 hours.

-From the time you place your order, you can expect to pick up your SpeechEasy in 3-4 weeks from your providing SLP.
-It typically takes 15 business days for Janus Development Group, Inc. to manufacture your device once it is received.
+It typically takes 7-10 business days for Janus Development Group, Inc. to manufacture your device once it is received.
+Once completed, we ship it to your Provider for a final fitting.

 We feel confident that SpeechEasy is a revolutionary product, and to this end we offer a 60-day money back guarantee on all SpeechEasy devices.
-Should you decide within 60 days of receiving your device that SpeechEasy is not right for you-for any reason- you may return it to your providing SLP for a 90% refund of the purchase price.
-(10% is retained to offset unrecoverable expenses associated with the manufacture of a customized device.)
+60 days of receiving your device that SpeechEasy is not for you-for any reason- you may return you undamaged device to your SpeechEasy provider for a refund, less 10% of the MSRP price.